Jesse Stone (musician)

 Jesse Albert Stone (November 16, 1901 – April 1, 1999) was an American rhythm and blues musician and songwriter whose influence spanned a wide range of genres.
 He also used the pseudonyms Charles Calhoun and Chuck Calhoun.
 His best-known composition as Calhoun was "Shake, Rattle and Roll".

 Ahmet Ertegun once stated that "Jesse Stone did more to develop the basic rock 'n' roll sound than anybody else."

 Early life

-Stone was born in Atchison, Kansas, United States, and raised in Kansas.
+Stone was born in Atchison, Kansas, and raised in Kansas.
 His grandparents were formerly enslaved in Tennessee.

 Stone was influenced by a wide array of styles.
 He came from a musical family who put on minstrel shows, and performed with them by age of five.
 He was part of a trained dog act at the age of four.

 Career

 By 1926, Stone had formed a group, the Blue Serenaders, and cut his first record, "Starvation Blues", for Okeh Records in 1927.
 For the next few years he worked as a pianist and arranger in Kansas City, recording with Julia Lee among others, and then in the 1930s organised a larger orchestra.